odai1990/reading-notes/README.md

 # Reading Notes

-## this repo is to document and highlight the knowldge wich gained through the full-stack bootcamp with code fellows/
+### this repo is to document and highlight the knowldge wich gained through the full-stack bootcamp with code fellows.

 #### These are my daily reading assignments for Code Fellows Introduction to Software development Course. in this way im putting my skills to review and remmbering what I am learning in a better way.